 Virtua Racing

 While the game is a technical marvel it does come with numerous caveats.
 The Genesis limited color palette affects the gameplay in a few ways.
 Distant objects blend together, and it is hard to see rival racers approaching at times.
 The game has a heavily pixelated and dithered look that makes navigation difficult.
 Also there is heavy pop-up, on the level of Daytona USA on the Saturn.
 That last one is understandable but can still be frustrating at times.

-The last one was the game’s cost.
-The SVP was expensive to create with that cost was passed on to the consumer.
+The last one was the game’s price.
+The SVP was expensive to create with that was passed on to the consumer.
 At launch Virtua Racing cost $100 which was insane.
 Of course, now you can find it for $10 or so but at this point there are versions for the Saturn and 32X that go beyond the arcade with numerous additional features.
 The cost is probably why we never saw more than one SVP game, especially with the Saturn looming.

 From a gameplay standpoint Virtua Racing feels right.
-The game’s handling is done very well and goes hand in hand with the exceptional sense of speed.
+The game’s handling is good and goes hand in hand with the exceptional sense of speed.
 The track design is overall excellent, with many expertly crafted twists and turns.
 The controls needed to be tight as this is a very difficult beast.
 There is a steep learning curve when it comes to learning each course and little room for mistakes.
 Bumping into a rival car at top speed is enough to cause a 360 spin out.
 One or two of these is enough to make it impossible to catch up to the pack.
 If it happens during the final lap you might as well start over.
 In the arcade I wasn’t a fan of the high difficulty.
-But at least here at home it is tolerable with free run mode enabling you to practice to your heart’s content.
+But at least at home it is tolerable with free run mode enabling you to practice to your heart’s content.

 Speaking of content, that is Virtua Racing’s one major drawback.
 Considering the hefty price tag at launch three tracks and a multiplayer mode is a big ask.
 It will take some time before you master each course but once you do there is little reason to go back.
 In the arcade this is fine.
-But as a home release it has to compete against feature rich games like Rock N’ Roll Racing and Outrun.
+But as a home release it has to compete against content rich games like Rock N’ Roll Racing and Outrun.
 And in that regard Virtua Racing comes up short.

 In Closing

 Virtua Racing is impressive for what it manages to accomplish.
 Technically this game should not exist on the Genesis.
 Yet it does.
-But while impressively technically as an overall package it is a bit lacking.
+But while impressive technically as an overall package it is a bit lacking.
 Once you get over its technical achievements you are left with a game that has little content.
 While Virtua Racing certainly is impressive there are other Genesis racing games that give your more bang for your buck.

+Virtua Racing